benli-bl17/dating-website/README.md

 This project developed by Angular2.
 Make sure you have installed node.js.</br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

-#Interesting function
+# Interesting function
-After login, you can go to chatroom page to have a online realtime chat with our other users
+After login, you can go to chatroom page to have a online realtime chat with our other users.

 # Developers